 - Can I find out if I am waived from any preliminary courses before I apply for a graduate program?

 - No, you must first be admitted to Zicklin and submit your deposit.
 You will then be provided with an evaluation that lists the preliminary courses that are either waived or required.
+However, you can do a self-evaluation by reviewing the waiver criteria on the MS program page of your choice.

 - Do you accept transfer credits?